awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 In order for AWS CloudFormation to successfully run a macro referenced in a template, the user must have `Invoke` permissions for the underlying Lambda function\.
 For more information, see [Overview of managing access permissions to your AWS Lambda resources](https://docs.aws.amazon.com/lambda/latest/dg/access-control-overview.html) in the *AWS Lambda Developer Guide*\.

 1. Include a reference to the macro in the template\.
-   + To process a template snippet, reference the macro in a `` function located relative to the template content you want to process\.
+   + To process a template snippet, reference the macro in a ``Fn::Transform`` function located relative to the template content you want to process\.
    + To process the entire template, reference the macro in the [Transform](transform-section-structure.md) section of the template\.

 1. [Create a change set](using-cfn-updating-stacks-changesets-create.md) using the template\.